FAQ - What to Expect When Visiting Nantucket During the Pandemic

 “All visitors entering Massachusetts, including returning residents, who do not meet an exemption, are required to:

-- Quarantine for 14 days or produce a negative COVID-19 test result that has been administered up to 72-hours prior to your arrival in Massachusetts.
-Individuals who do not quarantine are subject to a fine of $500 per day.
+- Quarantine or produce a negative COVID-19 test result that has been administered up to 72-hours prior to your arrival in Massachusetts.
+Individuals who do not quarantine may be subject to a fine.

 - If your COVID-19 test result has not been received prior to arrival, visitors, and residents must quarantine until they receive a negative test result.